PMCC-BioinformaticsCore/janis-pipelines/README.md

 # Janis - Example Pipelines

-Note: This repository is a _currently broken_ place for worfklows written with [Janis](https://github.com/PMCC-BioinformaticsCore/janis).
-It will be fixed once the pip mechanism (and relative imports) for the Bioinformatics tools repository is fixed.
+Note: This repository is a place for workflows written with [Janis](https://github.com/PMCC-BioinformaticsCore/janis).

+There are a few working pipelines within this repository that have the appropriate tool definitions built within the [Janis-bioinformatics](https://github.com/PMCC-BioinformaticsCore/janis-bioinformatics/) repository.

 Contact Michael Franklin for any issues.